JesusCrypt/smart-contract/README.md

 # $JESUS README

 ### Doc
-This is the solidity code for Jesus Crypt smart contract
+This is the solidity code for Jesus Crypt smart contract, based on BEP20

 ### Social
 * [Jesus Crypt NFT's Web Page](https://jesuscryptcoin.com/)